 Schanzenfeld's newer community areas feature large lots with a semi-rural character.
-This is the preferred land use pattern for new development throughout the community as identified by existing landowners and developers.
+This is the preferred land use pattern for new development throughout the community.
 The objectives and policies for this area apply to development in Schanzenfeld's New Community Areas as identified on the Land Use Policy Map.